State of West Virginia

 Helvetia, West Virginia is a small Swiss village in a high mountain valley.
 The original Swiss and German settlers arrived in 1869 and their descendants remain.
 Due to the isolation of the area, the traditions of dance, music, food, and holidays have survived through the generations.

-Hanging Rock Raptor Observatory - Since 1952, Hanging Rock has been a monitoring point for hawk, eagle, falcon, and osprey migration along the birds' eastern route.
+Hanging Rock Raptor Observatory, in Union, Since 1952, Hanging Rock has been a monitoring point for hawk, eagle, falcon, and osprey migration along the birds' eastern route.